0xZaddyy/Consensus-tutorial/README.md

 - You should have a basic understanding of blockchain technology and how it works.
 - You should have some knowledge of programming and the Solidity programming language
-- You should have `Node.js` & `NPM` installed on your computer.
+- You should have [Node.js](https://nodejs.org/en) & npm installed on your computer.
-- You sould have a basic overview of react and its components as we would be building a dummy dapp.
+- You should have a basic overview of [React](https://react.dev/) and its components as we would be building a dummy dapp.

 That's it, let's dive in.

 ## What Is Proof-Of-Stake (PoS) Consensus?

 Some blockchain networks employ the Proof-of-Stake (PoS) consensus technique to reach consensus among network nodes.
-PoS is based on the idea of staking, as opposed to Proof-of-labor (PoW), which calls for miners to carry out computational labor to verify transactions and add new blocks to the blockchain.
+PoS is based on the idea of staking, as opposed to [Proof-of-Work (PoW)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/), which calls for miners to carry out computational labor to verify transactions and add new blocks to the blockchain.

 To take part in the consensus process, a certain quantity of cryptocurrency must be locked up as collateral, a practice known as staking.
 In a PoS system, validators are chosen based on their stake to add new blocks to the blockchain.
 Validators are chosen at random, with greater odds of selection for those with greater stakes.